VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 > complementary.
 > Clemens Vasters  (CQRS Advisors Mail List)

-> Event Sourcing is about the state of the domain model being persisted as
+> Event sourcing is about the state of the domain model being persisted as
 > a stream of events rather than as a single snapshot, not about how the
 > command and query sides are kept in sync (usually with a
 > publish/subscribe message-based approach).